vives-project-xp/InteractiveCorridor/docs/README.md

 #### ESP32 supply

 The ESP32 can be powered via USB or a 5V power supply.
-The ESP32 can handle a maximum of 12V, but it is recommended to use 5V.

 #### LED strip supply